EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

                  [dids [dids ...]]
 ```

-* `Dir` is the location within the container you wish for the files to be downloaded
+- `Dir` is the location within the container you wish for the files to be downloaded
 (if you wish to move these files outside of the container,
 you may want to mount a volume in the container to allow the files to persist).
-* `RSE/s` specifying which RSE/s you wish to download the files from,
+- `RSE(s)` specifying which RSE(s) you wish to download the files from,
-leaving this blank will allow Ruico to decide which RSE/s is best.
+leaving this blank will allow Rucio to decide which RSE(s) are best.
-* `nrandom` allows you to specify a number and if the target is a dataset or
+- `nrandom` allows you to specify a number and if the target is a dataset or
 container will download n files from that DID.
 This allows you to check are correct before commiting to download the entire dataset or container.
-* `dids` is the data identifier for the file, dataset or container you wish to download.
+- `dids` is the data identifier for the file, dataset or container you wish to download.

 ### add-rule